Skip to Content

 The majestic lone king penguin

 I was beyond excited and surprised to see a king penguin on Isla Martillo, as they do not advertise this.
-King penguins are not usually found outside the Antarctic circle, and it’s relatively new that they’ve started appearing on the island.
+King penguins are not usually found outside the Antarctic Circle, and it’s relatively new that they’ve started appearing on the island.
 At the time we visited, there was just one lone king penguin.

 It was so cute how the other Gentoo penguins were hanging out around him as if they were admiring him!
 King penguins have bright yellow and orange coloring and are similar in color and size to Emperor penguins.